 - Mortgage type

 You will receive a loan estimate within three days of submitting your application.
 The loan estimate is not an approval or denial, it is simply the terms and conditions of the loan.
 An underwriter will then look at the loan and either approve or deny it.
 If it is approved, your interest rate will be locked in.
+If your mortgage pre-approval is about to expire and you haven’t found a home, you can often extend it.
+This depends on your lender’s rules and your financial status.
+To extend mortgage pre-approval, contact your lender with updated financial information like recent pay stubs, bank statements, or tax returns.
+The lender will review your situation to decide if an extension is feasible.
 The final step is going through a closing period, and once it is complete you’ll be finished with the mortgage process.

 How to simplify the process